allpix-squared/allpix-squared/src/modules/DepositionGeant4/README.md

 **Output**: DepositedCharge, MCParticle

 #### Description
 Module that creates the deposits in the sensitive devices, wrapper around the Geant4 logic.
 Depends on a geometry construction in the GeometryBuilderGeant4 module.
 Initializes the physical processes to simulate and create a particle source that will generate particles in every event.
-This particle source can be called with various parameters as seen below, in order to set the beam position, energy, energy spread, width and divergence.
+This particle source can be called with various parameters as seen below, in order to set the particle type and the beam position, energy, energy spread, width and divergence.

+The particle type can be set via a string (particle_type) or by the regarding PDG code (particle_code).
+Refer to [this](http://geant4.cern.ch/G4UsersDocuments/UsersGuides/ForApplicationDeveloper/html/TrackingAndPhysics/particle.html) page for information about the available types of particles and [this](http://pdg.lbl.gov/2002/montecarlorpp.pdf) pdf for a list of the particles and PDG codes.

 For all particles passing the detectors in the geometry, the energy loss is converted into charge deposits for all steps (of customizable size) in the sensor.
 The information about the truth particle passage is also made available for later modules.